cprakashagr/kyc-vietnam-rest-api/README.md

-	    	"id": <type: String, description: ID of the holder>, "name": <type: String, description: Name of the holder>, "dob": <type: String, description: Date of Birth of the holder>, "province": <type: String, description: Province of Issue of the ID>
+	    	"id": <type: String, description: ID of the holder>, "name": <type: String, description: Name of the holder>, "dob": <type: String, description: Date of Birth of the holder>, "province": <type: String, description: Province of Issue of the ID>, "fraudCheck":
+		  {
+		    "isBlackWhite": <type:String "yes/no", description: yes if card is black and white>, "provinceMismatch": <type:String "yes/no", description: yes if mismatch between ID and province>
+		  }
 	   	}
 	  	```